 - “Household” means a group of persons living together in a shared dwelling with common kitchen or bathroom facilities.
 In dwellings with shared kitchen or bathroom facilities occupied by 20 or more unrelated persons, households are defined by individuals who share a bedroom.

 - “Indoors” means within a space that is fully or partially enclosed on the top, and fully or partially enclosed on two or more contiguous sides.
 Additionally, in a space that is fully or partially enclosed on the top, and fully or partially enclosed on two non-contiguous sides, any part of that space that is more than 8 feet from an open side is indoors.

 - “Non-contact sports” means sports that are not contact sports.

 - “Outdoors” means a space that is not indoors.

 - “Organized sports” means competitive athletic activity requiring skill or physical prowess and organized by a sports organizer.

 - “Practice” means a training session for a game of skill, involving only members of a single team.

 - “Principal symptoms of COVID-19” means at least 1 of fever, uncontrolled cough, or atypical new onset of shortness of breath, or at least 2 of the following not explained by a known physical condition: loss of taste or smell, muscle aches, sore throat, severe headache, diarrhea, vomiting, or abdominal pain.
 Per section 1(j) of 2020 PA 339, this definition represents the latest medical guidance, and serves as the controlling definition.

-- “Sports Organizer” means an institution, association, or other organization that sets and enforces rules to ensure the physical health and safety of all participants for an organized sport.
+- “Sports organizer” means an association or other organization that sets and enforces rules to ensure the physical health and safety of all participants for an organized sport.
 Sports organizers at the sub-association level must follow all health and safety rules and procedures set by the association of which they are a member.

 - General capacity limitations at gatherings.